 Huron County, ON – With most windows and doors closed due to the cooler weather, now is a good time for Huron County residents to test for radon.

-In fact, November is Radon Action Month.
 Radon is a colourless, odourless radioactive gas found naturally in the environment.
-Long-term exposure to radon is the second-leading cause of lung cancer in Canada.
+Long-term exposure to elevated levels of radon is the second-leading cause of lung cancer after smoking.

-According to Health Canada, 11% of randomly tested homes in Huron County tested above the Canadian Radon guideline in 2012.
+Radon can be found all over Ontario.
+According to Health Canada, 11% of randomly selected homes in Huron County tested above the Canadian Guideline for Radon in 2012.

-Radon test kits are available for purchase at most major hardware stores.
+Radon test kits are available at most major home renovation stores, or can be purchased on-line.
 Health Canada recommends homeowners do a long-term radon test, for a minimum of three months, during the fall or winter months.
-The detector should be placed in the lowest level of the home (where homeowners spend a minimum of 4 hours per day) to get the most accurate results.
+To get the most accurate results, the radon detector should be placed in the lowest level of the home where homeowners spend a minimum of 4 hours per day.

 For more information on radon and radon testing, call the Huron County Health Unit at 1.877.837.6143 or visit huronhealthunit.ca.